st235/HSE.OOP.Week3/README.md

 The project structure is quite basic and exactly the same as was introduced in the course.

 The main folder is the `project` folder.
-There you will find two subfolders: `include` with headers and `src` with implementations.
+You will find two subfolders there: `include` with headers and `src` with implementations.

-You may find that the following classes have been introduced:
+You may find that the following logic has been implemented there:

 - Color: the abstract color class.
 Treats all colors as unsigned 32 bits integers.
 Provides two methods: deepCopy and getValue.
   - RgbColor: treats colors as unsigned 32 bits integer: bits [0-7] are unused (can be potentially used for alpha channel), bits [8-15] are for Red channel, [16-23] are for Green, and [24-31] are for Blue.
-  - BwColor: uses the same 32 bits integers, however, all of bits are unused, except [16-23].
+  - BwColor: uses the same 32 bits integers, however, vast majority of bits are unused, except [16-23].
-- Shape
+- Shape:
-  - Circle: takes square area and checks if a dot is within the circle;
+  - Circle: takes square area around the center and checks if a dot from this area is within the circle;
-  - Rectange: consists of 2 triangles;
+  - Rectange: consists of 2 triangles, and delegates rendering calls to triangles;
-  - Triangle: uses sweep lines algorithm to render the triangles.
+  - Triangle: uses the [sweep lines algorithm](https://en.wikipedia.org/wiki/Sweep_line_algorithm) to render a triangle.
 The algorithm fills the triangle row-by-row (row is a horizontal row of pixels).
-- RenderingUtils: the main utility in the project as provides useful methods to "draw" circles, rectanges, and triangles.
+- RenderingUtils: the main utility in the project.
+Provides methods to "draw" circles, rectanges, and triangles, described above.
-- Point
+- Point: 2d vector.

 ## Test samples

-This section provides code samples to draw some pictures and either check my implementation or test/compare yours.
+This section provides code samples to draw images.
+You can use it to either check my implementation or test/compare yours.

-You can find actual code samples by **clicking on the images**.

 ### Default set